wavefrontHQ/docs/pages/doc/proxies_installing.md

 1. (Windows Only) Download the proxy.
 1. Copy the script and run it on your host.

-   **Note** On Windows, do not run the installer .exe.
+   **Note** On Windows, do not run the installer `.exe` file.
 Run the script instead.
-1. After the proxy contacts the Wavefront server, the proxy name displays under "Checking for new proxies..." and the button label changes to **Done**.
+1. After the proxy contacts the Wavefront service, the proxy name displays under "Checking for new proxies..." and the button label changes to **Done**.
 1. Click **Done**.
 The Proxies page displays.
 Verify that your proxy is listed.
 If not, follow the steps in [Managing Proxy Services](#managing-proxy-services) to make sure the proxy is running.

 <a name="ansible"></a>

-## Installing Proxies on Multiple Linux Hosts
+### Installing Proxies on Multiple Linux Hosts

 Ansible is an open-source automation engine that automates software provisioning, configuration and management, and application deployment.
 The Wavefront Ansible role installs and configures the Wavefront proxy, which allows you to automate Wavefront proxy installation on multiple Linux hosts.
 For details, see the [Ansible in-product integration](integrations.html#in-product-integrations) setup instructions.

+### Scripted Proxy Installation

+In Linux hosts, you can use the [Wavefront CLI](wavefront_cli.html) to install the Wavefront proxy and to perform certain management tasks.

+In Mac and Linux hosts, you can select the integration for the host and run only the command that installs the proxy, not the command that installs the Telegraf agent.

 <a name="restart"></a>